StevenBlack/Shakepay-export-fix/README.md

 Shakepay provides a CSV export of your transactions, but it's not in a format that can be easily imported into Excel or accounting software.

-This repository contains a utility, written in [Rust](https://www.rust-lang.org/) that will convert the CSV file into a format that can be imported into Excel and other common finantial analysis and reporting software.
+This repository contains a utility, written in [Rust](https://www.rust-lang.org/), that converts the CSV file into a format that can be imported into Excel and other common finantial analysis and reporting software.

 ## Here's the problem

 The .CSV file that Shakepay provides has an issues that make it difficult to import into accounting software.
-The "Date" column is in a format that is not recognized by Excel.
-The Shakepat date format appears to be [ISO 8601 in UTC](https://en.wikipedia.org/wiki/ISO_8601) but that's not documented by Shakepay.
+The `Date` column is in a format that is not recognized by Excel.
+The Shakepay date format appears to be [ISO 8601 in UTC](https://en.wikipedia.org/wiki/ISO_8601) but that's not documented by Shakepay.

 Here's a sample chunk of CSV similar to what you'll get from Shakepay.